jacoolee/tog/README.md

     Text is prefered due to simplicity and zero-effort on transporting, and text is naturally tool-independent.

-- **Goal-aimed**

-    Tasks without goals wouldn't make that much senses, aligning tasks with a goal would make a difference.

 ## 3. Data Structure

-A tlog consists of several date-stampped blocks with each block consisting of a date-stamp and a list of tasks with each task consisting of a task status, a task id and a task content.
+A tog consists of several date-stampped blocks with each block consisting of a date-stamp and a list of tasks with each task consisting of a task status, a task id and a task content.

-A simple tlog content would be like:
+A simple tog content would be like:

 ```
 23-02-24
 // ...

 23-02-25
-.= 230225081528 write a doc for tlog
+.= 230225081528 write a doc for tog
-.: 230225125800 @230225081528 writing doc @output:./tlog.md @finishedAt:230225150000
+.: 230225125800 @230225081528 writing doc @output:./tog.md @finishedAt:230225150000
 =  230225160000 go out and have some fun
 :  230225161200 @230225160000 yeah
 ```